 Yes, apparently, postpartum bleeding (WebMD) is supposed to happen when you give birth, but it’s natural, and you have to go through with it.

 Most mothers bleed for approximately six weeks after giving birth.

-At first, it will start out as if you’re having a heavy period.
+At first, it will start as if you’re having a heavy period.

 Then gradually, the bleeding will get lighter in both colors and flow, with the color turning pink, then yellow, and then white before becoming absolutely clear.

-You may need to keep your physician in the loop, especially if you’re experiencing numerous blood clots or a golf ball-sized clot, or if your pad is filled with blood in about an hour or so.
+You may need to keep your physician in the loop, especially if you’re experiencing numerous blood clots, a golf ball-sized clot, or if your pad is filled with blood in about an hour or so.